OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - Calculating the hash
 - Comparing the hash you calculated to the hash of the victim.
 If they match, you have correctly "cracked" the hash and now know the plaintext value of their password.

-Usually, the attacker will repeat this process wth a list of large number of potential candidate passwords, such as:
+Usually, the attacker will repeat this process with a list of large number of potential candidate passwords, such as:

 - Lists of passwords obtained from other compromised sites
 - Brute force (trying every possible candidate)